Best free money gift card deals to shop before Christmas: Save up to 25%

 You'll need to hurry to shop Amazon's current batch of gift card deals.
 Many of Amazon's hottest gift card deals spring up as short-term lightning deals, and the most popular gift card deals are going fast.
 Keep checking back for more opportunities to save this holiday season.

-- Buy a $50 Google Play gift card, get a $5 Amazon credit with code GOOGLE
+- Buy $50 in Google Play gift cards, get a $5 Amazon credit

-- Buy a $100 Lowe's gift card, get a $10 Amazon credit with code LOWES

 Sam's Club: Save up to 25% on gift cards